-Ethical Investment Funds Management approach to investing Choosing the Right Path When it comes to ethical or responsible investing, there's a range of avenues to explore.
+Ethical Investment Australian Equities Portfolio (All Ordinaries Accumulation Index) Small Ordinaries Accumulation Index Ethical Investment Funds Management approach to investing Choosing the Right Path When it comes to ethical or responsible investing, there's a range of avenues to explore.
 At Ethical Investment Funds Management, we believe in harnessing the power of these various approaches to construct diversified and ethical portfolios that align with our investors' values.
 ESG Integration: The Starting Point ESG (Environmental, Social, and Governance) ratings provide a vital starting point.
 These ratings assess how well a company manages its impact on the environment, society, and its governance structure.
 Environmental criteria gauge a company's role as a guardian of nature, while social criteria delve into its relationships with employees, suppliers, customers, and the communities it operates in.
 Governance encompasses a company's leadership, executive compensation, audit practices, internal controls, and shareholder rights.
 At Ethical Investment Funds Management, we diligently evaluate ESG ratings for individual companies, primarily as a tool for risk management.
 To enrich our insights, we tap into research from dedicated independent ESG specialists including CAER, Sustainable Platform, Sustainalytics and EthosESG.
 Moreover, we seek guidance from independent peers who serve on our investment committee and are experts in ethical investing.
 Encouraging Positive Change Beyond assessments, we actively encourage companies to reflect upon and enhance their environmental and social footprint.
-By doing so, we aim to align their actions with the long-term interests of our investors.
+By doing so, we aim to align their actions with the longterm interests of our investors.
 Solving environmental and social issues As part of our investment process, we look for businesses that are core contributors to solving environmental and social issues, such as renewable energy, healthcare and disruptive technologies.
 Informed by Data, Conscious of Limits - This report draws upon the data and tools available to us for analysing relevant sustainability issues.
 We acknowledge that the field of sustainability is dynamic and not yet fully standardised or complete. - We place a strong emphasis on transparency in our reporting and acknowledge that this type of data representation may have its imperfections, but it remains a crucial part of our commitment to responsible investment and ethical investing.
 To guide this report, we've relied on company reports, public disclosures and both our own internal and external research.
 An Ongoing Conversation We see this report as part of an ongoing dialogue with our investors and an integral facet of our research process.
 In the years ahead, we look forward to sharing our continued progress with you.
-Ethical Screening We also focus on excluding investments which cause harm to the "For Ethical Investment Funds Management, it's about 'how' companies are making money, not just about the amount of money they make."
+Ethical Screening At Ethical Investment Funds Management, we specifically target investments in companies whose products and services we believe have a net positive environmental or social impact and provide solutions to essential sustainability challenges.
+We also focus on excluding investments which cause harm to the environment or society to ensure a healthy planet and society which translates to a healthy economy for all to thrive.
+"For Ethical Investment Funds Management, it's about 'how' companies are making money, not just about the amount of money they make."
 Ethical Investment Funds Management Positive Investments - Who We Choose

-Energy

-Education

-Innovation

-Aged Care Transport

-Responsible Banking

-Efficiency

 Negative Investments - Who We Seek to Avoid